chaos5958/chaos5958.github.io/_pages/about.md

 My research interests are broadly in networked systems and machine learning (ML) systems.
 Recently, my work has focused on applying ML to large-scale networked systems (especially video) to drastically improve the performance.
 In particular, I have worked on two research directions - 1) AI for systems [HotNets'17, OSDI'18]: incorporate ML with existing systems, and 2) Systems for AI [SIGCOMM'20, MobiCom'20, SIGCOMM'22]: accelerate ML-augmented systems at scale.

-**I'm currently looking for a US-based tech company located in the Bay Area or Seattle**, where I can tackle challenging problems by building hyper-scale systems that have a huge real-world impact.
+**I am currently looking for a US-based tech company located in the Bay Area or Seattle**, where I can tackle challenging problems by building hyper-scale systems that have a huge real-world impact.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.